Writing epic blog posts is one thing – but ensuring they rank well in search results is quite another.

 First, we consider user intent and related keywords.
 When users type phrases into search boxes, what are they actually looking for?

 At this stage, some businesses fall back on their intuition by brainstorming phrases users might type into search engines.
-But we find that also using professional tools yield far superior results.
+But we find that also using professional tools yields far superior results.

 Ahrefs Keyword Explorer – one of the most potent and comprehensive platforms on the web – is a great place to start gathering ideas around the chosen blog post topic.